Skip to main content

 A closer look at the two popular money-transfer products, how they differ, and how they’re changing in the future.

-Kayla Fitzgerald avatar
+Kayla avatar

-Written by Kayla Fitzgerald
+Written by Kayla

-Updated over a week ago
+Updated over 5 months ago

 There are four principal systems for digitally exchanging money in the US, two of which don’t involve the use of a card: the ACH transfer and the wire transfer.
 While the advantages of the latter are more widely understood, the former is primarily known both by other names and by a reputation that no longer fits it.